-The KITFS2400FRDMEVM kit provides an integrated platform for evaluating designs based on NXP's FS2400 SBC.
+The KITFS24SKTFDMEVM kit provides an integrated platform for evaluating designs based on NXP's FS2400 SBC.

-The kit hardware consists of the KITFS2400FRDMEVM evaluation board with an embedded S32K144 microcontroller, and the USB cable required to connect the board to the PC.
+The kit hardware consists of the KITFS24SKTFDMEVM evaluation board with an embedded S32K144 microcontroller, and the USB cable required to connect the board to the PC.

-The KITFS2400FRDMEVM evaluation board is populated with a superset device.
-This device can be OTP programmed up to two times.
-It is then possible to test as many configurations as needed in Emulation mode.
+The KITFS24SKTFDMEVM evaluation board features a socket that allows the user to fuse an individual FS2400 using the device's OTP feature.
 Connectors, jumpers, and switches on the board can be used to configure an evaluation environment that meets specific design requirements.
 The board also contains LEDs and test points that provide a means of monitoring performance in real time.

-The S32K144 is soldered on the bottom side of the KITFS2400FRDMEVM board.
+The S32K144 is soldered on the bottom side of the KITFS24SKTFDMEVM board.
 The role of the S32K144 is to interface the FS2400 device with the GUI installed on the connected computer.
 The S32K144 draws power either from the USB cable connected to the PC or from the battery supply (when not connected to the GUI).